nginx-shib/nginx-http-shibboleth/CONFIG.rst

   in Nginx is probably wrong and the authorizer isn't being contacted.

 * When in doubt, hard restart the entire stack, and use something like ``curl`` to ensure you avoid any browser caching.

-If still in doubt that the Nginx installation has been successfully built with the ``nginx-http-shibboleth`` module, run Nginx in debug mode, and trace the request accordingly.
+* If still in doubt that the Nginx installation has been successfully built with the ``nginx-http-shibboleth`` module, run Nginx in debug mode, and trace the request accordingly through the logs or console output.

 Resources